CURRENTLY IN STOCK:

 for zone 7

 SCARLET FIRE® is a proper Japanese dogwood, not a hybrid, so a plant which flowers later than American dogwoods, on already leafed-out trees (shrubs).
 The flowers are in fact bracts.
-There are 4, rich magenta pink, oval, sharply pointed bracts, composed around a small flower head, about 13 cm a ...
+There are 4, rich magenta pink, oval, sharply pointed bracts, composed around a small flower head, about 13 cm across ...

 V - VI